 Offices vary massively in terms of usage and function, so there are many possibilities when it comes to the outcome of a fit-out or refurbishment project.
 As a rough rule of thumb, comprehensive refurbishments can cost anywhere from $600 to $800 per square metre.
 That includes everything – new furniture, air conditioning etc., as well as reception desks with meeting rooms attached and even cafés for that extra touch!

 Helping you find the perfect fit-out for your office is our top priority.
 If you are on a tight budget, we recommend going with one of our basic packages to make sure that everything is functional and attractive but without any added extras like large windows or dual screens.
 To add flexibility it may be best if every employee has their own space so they can work independently when needed as well as grow into different roles within the company in case business suddenly picks up again!

 Our team will work with you to find a tailor-made solution.
-We are not offering cookie cutter solutions because we treat every client as an individual, but there is the possibility of mix and matching our features in order to create your ideal office space!
-Get in touch today for more information about what other options we have available or get advice on how I can help make this decision easier.
+We are not offering cookie-cutter solutions because we treat every client as an individual, but there is the possibility of mixing and matching our features in order to create your ideal office space!
+Get in touch today for more information about what other options we have available, or get advice on how I can help make this decision easier.

 But getting a handle on the costs doesn’t have to be hard.
 The first step is knowing what you need to budget for – and there’s more than meets the eye when it comes to fit-outs!

 There is a wide range of possible outcomes for a fit-out or refurbishment project due to the wide variety of uses and purposes for which offices are put.
 General estimates place the cost of a full remodel between $600 and $800 per square foot.
 Everything from new workstations, chairs, and air conditioning to cafes and meeting spaces linked to reception desks is included.